foundryvtt/dnd5e/wiki/Roll-Formulas.md

 `@classes.*.hd.denomination` - The hit die denomination of the class, e.g., 'd8'.

 `@classes.*.hd.spent` - How many hit dice this class has expended.

+`@subclasses.*.levels` - The current level of the class to which a certain subclass belongs.

 ### Currency